 Addressing Equity and Disproportionality

-Overarching all of these child outcome goals is the goal to eliminate disparities so that race and family income are no longer predictors of child/youth well-being.
+Overarching all of these outcome goals is the goal to eliminate disparities so that race and family income are no longer predictors of child/youth well-being.
 We need to continue to thoughtfully address equity and disproportionality while also understanding and accounting for bias within data.

 For the past decade, Washington’s child welfare agency has been examining data to help remediate racial disproportionality in the system.
 Racial disproportionality is defined as the overrepresentation of children of color in the child welfare system compared to their numbers in the general population in Washington state.